-Unemployment Drops, But Pandemic Surge Clouds Hopes For Recovery
+Unemployment Drops To 6.9%, But Pandemic Surge Clouds Recovery

 Updated at 9:02 a.m.
 ET